clewisdavis/The-Joy-of-React/course-notes.md

 - Acceptance Criteria:
   - The UI should match the screenshot above
-  - The label should be attached to the input; clickign the label text should focus the input
+  - The label should be attached to the input; clicking the label text should focus the input
   - The button should have the appropriate styles, applied with the class `submit-btn`

 ```JAVASCRIPT